Synthetics Test Settings

 Specify Test Target

-The test type determines which of the following target fields is included in the settings:
+The test type determines which of the following target fields are included in the settings:

 • Target Agent: A control set for selecting the agent to test toward, which includes: